SarahLizDettloff/Mathematics/README.md

 ![Alt text](https://s17.postimg.org/t8lyjsa33/sinewave.png?raw=true "Title")

-This was executed in Jupyter Lab, Python 2.7, with imports from numPy and mathplotlib For more information on NumPy: http://www.numpy.org/ For more information on Mathplotlib: https://matplotlib.org/ For more information on Jupyter Lab: https://jupyter.org/
+This was executed in Jupyter Lab, Python 2.7, with imports from numPy and mathplotlib.

+For more information on NumPy: http://www.numpy.org/

+For more information on Mathplotlib: https://matplotlib.org/

+For more information on Jupyter Lab: https://jupyter.org/